vedantgattani/DEWPAT/README.md

 || \widehat{\mu}(p_i) - \widehat{\mu}(p_j) ||_2
 ```
 where $`\widehat{\mu}(p)\in\mathbb{R}^3`$ is the mean pixel value over patch $`p`$.

-By default, this method utilizes *non-overlapping* patches.
+By default, this method utilizes *non-overlapping* patches (as do the other divergences).

 ### Pairwise Distance between Patch Moments